-This document was prepared by an informal working group including representatives from transnational programmes and interregional programmes, with the support and facilitation of Interact.
+programmes, with the support and facilitation of Interact.
 The group aimed to identify a common set of messages about the role and achievements of the transnational programmes.

 The paper represents the outcomes of this work in condensed form, along with examples to illustrate them.
-It is not a position paper, but part of the programmes' overall visibility efforts.
-The 10 points included here present a set of distinctions that characterise transnational programmes.
+It is not a position paper, but part of the